palewire/first-visual-story/readthedocs/index.rst

 Open up ``_charts.js`` again, and create a function, ``createChart``.
 We'll need to think about this for a second - what are the values that are going to change between the two charts?

-- Container element
+- The container element
-- Data field used for the homicide counts
+- The data field used for the homicide counts
-- Y-axis values
+- The y-axis values

 If we calculate the domain values correctly the Y-axis values should automatically update so we shouldn't have to worry about that too much.
 So our function should have two arguments - the ID of the container element, and the data field we're using.